YasmineAbedour/DetectionTrackingMRL/README.md

 img_phase = phase(dx, dy)
 ```

 img_edges and img_phase are used in the [Hough Circle Transform](https://en.wikipedia.org/wiki/Circle_Hough_Transform) function to detect the circles in img.
-The third parameter is an array of radii of circles we want to detect.
+The third parameter is an array containing the radii range of circles we want to detect.
 This is the most important parameter to tune with precision.

 ```Julia
 circle_centers, circle_radius = hough_circle_gradient(bool_img_edges, img_phase, 8:10)